 There are four types of “orders of protection against violence,” which we know commonly as restraining orders, geared toward different scenarios in which violence might take place.
 They are:

 - Domestic violence — An order of protection against domestic violence covers instances of violence by one household member upon another.
-Persons with standing to file include spouses; former spouses; persons related by blood or marriage, including minors; any person who is or was residing within a single dwelling with petitioner as if a family; or a person with whom the petitioner has a child in common, regardless of marriage or cohabitation.
+Persons with the ability to file include spouses; former spouses; persons related by blood or marriage, including minors; any person who is or was residing within a single dwelling with petitioner as if a family; or a person with whom the petitioner has a child in common, regardless of marriage or cohabitation.

 - Dating violence — This order covers persons who have or have had a continuing romantic relationship.
 A person who has been the object of violence has standing to petition, as do the parents of a minor who is the object of dating violence.

 - Sexual violence — This order is meant to protect anyone who has been the victim of one incident of sexual battery; a lewd or lascivious act committed upon, or in the presence of, a person younger than 16; luring or enticing a child’s sexual performance; or any other forcible felony where a sexual act is committed or attempted.
 The victim or the parents of a minor victim have standing to file.

 In many instances, you could be targeted for a restraining order, limiting your ability to reside where you want, to come and go as you please and to see people who are dear to you, without any criminal charges ever being filed.
 Before you accept those restrictions, see a dedicated restraining order attorney in Mount Dora.

 Get Aggressive Representation from a Mount Dora Restraining Order Attorney

 Protect your liberty and your good name.
 Talk to an experienced attorney who can defend your rights.
 Reach out to one of our offices today to arrange a free consultation with a Mount Dora restraining order lawyer.
 We maintain office locations in Tavares, Inverness and Clermont.
 Se habla español.